pabloestradac/spillover-effects/README.md

 # Spillover Effects in Randomized Experiments

-This repository implements weighted least squares (WLS) estimator for spillover effects in randomized experiments.
-The WLS estimator is based on the work of [Gao and Ding (2023)](https://arxiv.org/abs/2309.07476).

-**Work In Progress:** The package also includes bounds for the spillover effects when there are missing outcomes due to endogenous sample selection.
+This repository implements weighted least squares (WLS) estimators for spillover effects in randomized experiments.
+The WLS estimator is based on the work of [Gao and Ding (2023)](https://arxiv.org/abs/2309.07476) in the standard case with complete data.
+The package also includes bounds for the spillover effects when there are missing outcomes.
 This is based on the work of Estrada (2024).

 ## Installation